weapons-and-armor

 The Payloads

 The payload dictated the purpose of the trap.
 It could be designed to warn, to hinder, or to harm.
+Each payload required careful calibration—too heavy and the trigger would not release, too light and the effect would be negligible.

 - Acoustic Alarms (Hibari): A series of small bells or rattles attached to a springy branch.
 When the wire was tripped, the branch was released, shaking the bells and alerting the ninja or other guards.
 This is conceptually identical to modern glass-break sensors.

 - Entangling Nets (Tori Gake): A weighted net dropped from a high location or sprang up from the ground to entangle a victim, allowing for capture or immobilization.
 This required precise folding and hanging techniques to ensure reliable deployment.
+Nets were often made of silk or hemp, and could be coated with sticky substances to further hinder movement.

 - Projectile Weapons: In some documented cases, tripwires were connected to primitive crossbow mechanisms or spring-loaded spikes that would swing out from the wall.
 These were more complex to set up but devastating in confined corridors.
+The tessen (iron fan) could sometimes be rigged as a striking object, though this is debated among historians.

 Modern Replications and Technological Evolution